Extending Quarto workshop @ posit::conf(2025)

 Example: 03-filters/examples/4-filters-in-practice/5-filter-sets

-By default, custom filters are run pre-quarto
+By default, custom filters are run pre-quarto.

 You might need to run a filter later, e.g. after quarto has processed cross-references.

-creates boilerplate.
-Drop your .lua
+quarto create extension filter creates boilerplate.
+Drop your .lua files in.

-Users must opt-in to extension under filters
+Users must opt-in to extension under filters:

-, and get filter applied automatically.
+Users specify format: shouty-html, and get filter applied automatically.

 Lua functions that insert their output into the AST.

-Can take arguments: args
+Can take arguments: args, kwargs, meta, raw_args, context

 https://quarto.org/docs/extensions/lua.html#learning-lua